How to Backup Gmail Emails

 - Compliance and audits: some industries require multi-year retention beyond Gmail’s defaults.

-Which Backup Method Should You Choose?
+Which Gmail Backup Method Should You Use?

 - Free, official, full mailbox export: Method 1 (Google Takeout).